German governing parties punished in state election

 Karl-Rudolf Korte, a political science professor at the University of Duisburg-Essen, predicted on ZDF television that its leaders "will do everything to save the 'grand coalition' for the next three years."

-Being able to keep Bouffier, a deputy CDU leader, as governor will stabilize Merkel in the short term, he said.
-The chancellor has indicated that she will seek another two-year term as CDU leader in December.
+Being able to keep Bouffier, a deputy CDU leader, as governor would stabilize Merkel in the short term, he said.
+Germany's chancellor of the past 13 years has indicated that she will seek another two-year term as CDU leader in December.